Motivational Interviewing (MI): How Does It Help?

 - Precontemplation: The earliest stage is the stage of precontemplation.
 In this stage, an individual may not be experiencing negative effects from their behavior and has not yet seriously considered the need to change their behavior.
-They will typically have very little interest in changing, and many older therapists use the term in denial regarding the presentation of these individuals.
-While that term is inaccurate, as the defense mechanism of denial has a delusional quality, whereas individuals in precontemplation just have not yet realized that they may have a problem, it is important to understand that if an individual is in this stage, they are not open to changing their behavior.
-Therapists confronting individuals at the precontemplation stage simply “roll” with the client’s statements that they do not need to change or that their behaviors are not problematic, and point out inconsistencies in the individual’s stated beliefs and reality.
-This approach assists the client in understanding and discovering that they may need to take a closer look at how their behavior is really affecting them.
+They will typically have very little interest in changing.
+At this stage therapists will simply “roll” with the client’s statements that they do not need to change or that their behaviors are not problematic, and point out inconsistencies in the individual’s stated beliefs and reality.
+By asking a series of questions, this approach assists patients in understanding and discovering that they may need to take a closer look at how their behavior is really affecting them.

 - Action: Individuals at this stage of the process are involved in real efforts to change their behavior.
 These individuals are working on specific plans of action to address their issues and implement long-lasting changes.
-Individuals in this stage may not adhere to any specific plan of action if they find it to be an effective; however, they have made the commitment to change and are actively working on a plan to reach their goals.
+People in this stage may not adhere to any specific plan of action if they find it to be ineffective; however, they have made the commitment to change and are actively working on a plan to reach their goals.

 - Termination: At this stage, the person has made changes, confronted any threats to their success, and is continuing to move forward.
 These individuals are simply moving on with their lives and making minor adjustments as needed to ensure that the positive changes they have made remain in place.
 In some instances, they may attempt to add new skills or behaviors to their repertoire.